 Biography and Karma

 Why did your soul choose this life?
 What lessons are there here to learn?
 What gifts do you wish to foster to cultivate your soul’s potential?
 These are questions we can explore by unraveling your karmic biography.
 A karmic biography, or soul biography, presents a perspective that allows us to see past the confines of this physical reality.
 Oftentimes, this sort of exploration provides us with an unshakable sense of understanding that can help to combat even some of our hardest struggles.

 Addiction, in the subtle field, is an energy that drains us of our power over time.
 Carl Jung believes that the energy of addiction targets those who feel isolated socially and/or spiritually, and therefore, it is my belief that we all have a touch of addiction.
 As a society, we’re addicted to our own mythos of materialism and capitalism which is why, despite seeing the immense harm, we continue to act in ways that will inevitably destroy both ourselves and the planet.
 Addiction is a reaction to alienation, and alienation is one of the most painful of circumstances.
 So here, there is no shame around addiction.
 If your addiction is preventing you from stepping into your potential, then together, we can heal the roots and restore your power.

 Eco-Grief and Eco-Resilience

-If you're tuned into the ongoing ecological crisis chances are you need some support around your emotions for the planet and its lifeforms.
+If you're tuned into the ongoing ecological crisis, chances are you'd benefit from some support around your emotions for the planet and its lifeforms.
 The way I see it, we can become eco-alchemists, transforming our grief into tangible actions within ourselves and within our communities.
 In the words of Joanna Macy, “Don't be afraid of your heart breaking open.
 The heart that breaks open can hold the whole universe, it's that big."
 In feeling our pain for the world, we allow the universe to feel through us and that is a worthy cause.

 Designing a Yogic Lifestyle